kimkwanka/gulp-phpjade-mod/README.md

 gulp-phpjade-mod
 =============

-Compiles [phpjade-mod](https://github.com/kimkwanka/phpjade-mod) templates using gulp.

 This module is a modification of [gulp-jade-php](https://travis-ci.org/oroce/gulp-jade-php) which itself is based on the well written [gulp-jade](https://github.com/phated/gulp-jade).

+It is used to compile [phpjade-mod](https://github.com/kimkwanka/phpjade-mod) templates using gulp.

 ### Usage